Funded Trader Markets

 Realistic Payout Expectations

 While the 100% profit split and on-demand processing create attractive theoretical earning potential, realistic payout rates hover between 15-25% of funded traders based on industry-standard retention metrics.
-The trailing drawdown mechanics eliminate accounts rapidly during consolidation phases, meaning traders reaching first payout (8-15% of initial funded population) represent disciplined subsets capable of managing equity-based risk.
+The balance-based trailing drawdown mechanics eliminate accounts rapidly when traders realize small profits (raising the floor) then enter normal drawdown phases.
+Traders reaching first payout (8-15% of initial funded population) represent disciplined subsets capable of managing the ratchet effect.
 Consistency matters more than size—traders withdrawing $500 monthly sustainably outperform those seeking $5,000 single withdrawals followed by account breaches.
-The firm scales accounts up to $2M+ for traders demonstrating 10%+ returns over multiple cycles, creating long-term wealth-building potential unavailable at firms with hard capital caps.

 Trading Platforms & Broker Integration